Professional Reviews

 Can Kaspersky be trusted?

 Absolutely!
-Kaspersky faced controversy in 2017 following allegations that it had links with the Russian government.
-But since then, Kasperksy has been working hard to show users it can be trusted through its Kaspersky Global Transparency Initiative — which provides exact information regarding Kaspersky’s source code, threat detection rules, and data collection processes.
-Kaspersky also passed the Service Organization Control for Service Organizations (SOC 2) Type 1 audit in 2019.
+Kaspersky first faced controversy in 2017 following allegations that it had links with the Russian government.
+But since then, Kaspersky has been working hard to show users it can be trusted through its Kaspersky Global Transparency Initiative — which provides exact information regarding Kaspersky’s source code, threat detection rules, and data collection processes.
+Since 2019, Kaspersky has also been regularly passing Service Organization Control for Service Organizations (SOC 2) Type 1 audits.

 Can Kaspersky detect malware?